-I was in my early tween when I disembarked from a Pakistan International Airline at the Karachi Airport in the wee hours (3:00 am local time) of the morning.
+I was in my early tweens (10-ish) when I disembarked from a Pakistan International Airline at the Karachi Airport in the wee hours (3:00 am local time) of the morning.
 A cool crisp winter air welcomed me which somehow brought a sense of comfort and made me feel better.
 Perhaps it was my conviction which pushed me to go on even if the thought of traveling solo seemed daunting and a bit frightening.
 As part of my preparations, I took the initiative of learning few Urdu words to boost my confidence in dealing and communicating with the locals, despite Pakistan being one of the largest English speaking population in the world.

-While approaching the immigration line, I thought I was like a character in one of the tales of the Arabian Nights.
-Pakistani men and women in their shalwar kameezes and duppatas ( a huge 2.5 meter shawl) and powerful deep set eyes heavy with kajal (a dark eyebrow pencil) perhaps, some of them were curiously staring at my “out of this world” attire and looks being a foreigner in their place!
+While approaching the immigration line at the Karachi ariport, I thought I was like a character in one of the tales of the Arabian Nights, a legit and unique legend in the Muslim world.
+Pakistani men and women in their shalwar kameezes and duppatas ( a huge 2.5 meter shawl) and powerful deep set eyes heavy with kajal (a dark eyebrow pencil) perhaps, some of them were curiously staring at my “out of this world” attire and looks, definitely I was a foreigner in their place!
 I have seen Indian and Pakistani people before but being in their homeland for the first time —the ambience was entirely different from home.

 A smiling Grey-haired man in his 50’s wearing an all white shalwar accompanied by an aide holding a white card with my name on it was very sure I was the person he’s waiting for.
 At first I was skeptical to go near them because I was expecting a lady staff would pick me up.
 The man greeted me with a warm handshake, made some confirmations and thereafter directed me to where the white van was waiting for us.